We are mainly accepting donations at our Kiln Farm Furniture Store

 We can also accept books of all kinds.
 If we cannot sell a book we can still raise money from it without sending it to landfill.

 We welcome all your unwanted mobile phones, no matter how unfashionable.
 Foreign coins and notes of any age are also valuable to us.
 We can't accept them as payment, of course, but we can put them to good use.

 We can accept bicycles as long as they are in a generally roadworthy condition - a flat tyre would not be a problem but please do not donate any bicycle that you would not be happy for a friend or your family to ride.
-Local social enterprise Cycle Saviours can take bicycles in any conditions.
+Local social enterprise Cycle Saviours can take bicycles in any condition.

 Commodes and medical equipment